bhnord/activities/README.md

 parkrun is a FREE 5k and takes place every Saturday morning at Danehy Park in Cambridge.
 <a href="https://www.thebostoncalendar.com/events/free-5k-danehy-park-parkrun--11" target="_blank">info link</a>

-### Trinity Organ Concert

-Join us in our Copley Square home on Friday afternoons at 12:15 pm for this weekly series of midday organ concerts featuring innovative programs by recitalists from across the United States and abroad.
-<a href="https://www.thebostoncalendar.com/events/free-fridays-at-trinity-organ-concerts--65" target="_blank">info link</a>

 ### Seaport Smalls Art+Concert

 Back by popular demand, Boston Seaport's children's programming series, Seaport Smalls: Free Fun for your Tiny Crew.